 1st Generation Computers

-The usage of vacuum tubes in the computers was marked as the actual first electronic computers.
-Therefore, are considered as the 1st generation of computers.
+The usage of vacuum tubes in computers was marked as the actual first electronic computers.
+Therefore, are considered the 1st generation of computers.
 These computers were at their peak between 1940-1956.

 The circuitry involved the usage of two things mainly – vacuum tubes and magnetic drums.
 It used hundreds of vacuum tubes for the wiring.

 As a result, these computers required huge spaces.
-They costed a fortune.
-The input was through punch-cards and paper tape.
-The output was through print-outs.
+They cost a fortune.
+The input was through punch cards and paper tape.
+The output was through printouts.

-Let us look at some of the advantages and disadvantages of the computers of 1st generation.
+Let us look at some of the advantages and disadvantages of the computers of the 1st generation.